Organs

 The Board’s term of office lasts two years.
 Board members may be re-elected multiple times.

-The Rules of Procedure determine what duties of the Board shall be assigned to the Managing Director and what the scope of the director’s power of
+The rules of procedure shall specify which tasks of the Board of Management shall be delegated to the management and the scope of the

-representation shall be.
-All tasks are closely coordinated with the Board.
+Management’s authority to represent the company.
+All tasks are closely coordinated with the Executive Board.

 General Assembly